 Investigating a formal complaint

 A Complaint Handler will be assigned to deal with your complaint.
-Within 5 working days of receiving your complaint, the Complaint Handler will invite you to a meeting to explain the University’s procedure, explore your complaint and establish whether it is possible that stage to provide a remedy.
+Within 5 working days of receiving your complaint, the Complaint Handler will invite you to a meeting to explain the University’s procedure, explore your complaint and establish whether it is possible at that stage to provide a remedy.

 If it is not possible to come to a remedy at the meeting, the Complaint Handler will investigate the complaint further and will normally communicate an outcome to you within 50 working days of receiving your formal written complaint.

 Requesting a review

-If you have received the outcome of your formal written complaint and aren't satisfied with the outcome, you can request a review.
+If you have received the outcome of your formal written complaint and are not satisfied with the outcome, you can request a review by emailing OSCAR.
 You must submit your request within 10 working days of receiving the outcome of your formal written complaint.
-The grounds for requesting a review are detailed in Regulation 55 of the University’s procedure for complaints (PDF).
+The grounds for requesting a review are detailed in Regulation 55 of the University’s Procedure for complaints.

 A Complaint Review Panel will be convened and you will normally receive a letter within 10 working days of submitting your request confirming that a Panel meeting will be taking place.
 You will not attend the meeting unless requested by the Complaint Review Panel.
-The outcomes that the Panel may come to are detailed in Regulation 64 of the University’s procedure for complaints (PDF).
+The outcomes that the Panel may come to are detailed in Regulation 64 of the University’s Procedure for complaints.